skylib25/Wine-Quality-Prediction/README.md

 ## Quick Start

 This app is already deployed and ready to use.
-Access it at: YOUR_DEPLOYED_APP_URL_HERE
+Access it at: wine-quality-skylib.streamlit.io

 ## What This App Does